gauravdhok10/socialnetwork/README.md

 # socialnetwork
-its a adajncy graph problem
-please help me on this
-can refer to social.cpp
-for it

-just tell me how to traverse Edge and ADD new Edge
+traverse Edge and ADD new Edge